 Dr Iain Duncan

-Dr Iain Duncan is a founder of Garran Medical Imaging (GMI) and has been a leader in Canberra ultrasound and nuclear medicine for more than 15 years.
-His passion to improve patient outcomes through proactive response to clinical problems and direct relationships with clinicians, underpins the new practice.
-He manages to introduce new technology, provide clinical care, and participate in academic advancement while running a private practice -a rare combination of qualities and skills.
+Iain is a founder of Garran Medical Imaging (GMI) and has been a leader in Canberra ultrasound and nuclear medicine for more than 20 years.
+His passion to improve patient outcomes through proactive response to clinical problems and direct relationships with clinicians led to the creation of Garran Medical Imaging.
+He manages to introduce new technology, provide clinical care, and participate in academic advancement while running a dynamic private practice -a rare find in the medical panoply.
+Though he often thinks about astrophysics and quantum tunneling this is rarely of relevance in his day-to-day activities.

 Originally a graduate of Sydney University, Iain completed a decade of postgraduate medical training in Sydney, Canberra, and Adelaide.
 Working as a Rheumatologist for the next 10 years, he became a familiar face in private and hospital practice across Canberra.